Outline 5.0 Discussion

 - resting state fMRI ist indirekt

-- Effective Connectivity nutzen, um die richtung Top-down zu beweisen
+- Effective Connectivity nutzen, um die Richtung Top-down zu beweisen

 - MEG nutzen, um die Frequenzen zu sehen De Vries et al. (2021) - Journal of Neuroscience